Turkish Craft Making and Design: The Legacy of Artisan Influence

 Istanbul: A Hub for Turkish Craft Design

-The historic Grand Bazaar, Spice Bazaar, and Arasta Bazaar remain must-visit destinations for authentic handmade ceramics, textiles, and jewelry, truly embodying Turkey’s rich craft culture.
+Istanbul stands as a thriving centre for artisan craft, where boutiques and markets showcase handmade goods blending traditional and contemporary styles.
+The historic Grand Bazaar, Spice Bazaar, and Arasta Bazaar remain must-visit destinations for authentic handmade ceramics, textiles, and jewellery, truly embodying Turkey's rich craft culture.

 Looking Ahead: Sustainability and Innovation

-What are some traditional Turkish crafts?
+What are the most significant traditional Turkish crafts?

 How do Turkish artisans influence modern design?